 - 37. The CSP is informed by and supports South Sudan Vision 2040 and the 2021-2024 revised national development strategy (R-NDS).
 The R-NDS aims to consolidate peace, reduce the humanitarian footprint, stabilize the economy and promote sustainable development.
 Priority thematic areas include institutional strengthening, infrastructure development, human capital development and protection of the vulnerable.
 Addressing gender inequity and empowering women is an overarching priority, as is equipping youth to adapt to future challenges and opportunities. - 38.
-Other sectoral strategies and plans include: - the 2021 durable solutions strategy and plan of action for refugees, internally displaced persons, returnees and host communities; - the 2017 comprehensive agriculture master plan and the irrigation development master plan; - > the 2014 national social protection policy framework; - > the 2021 first national adaptation plan for climate change; - the 2015-2025 national environmental policy; - the 2016-2026 national health policy; - the 2017-2022 general education strategic plan; - the 2020-2024 national home-grown school feeding strategy; and - > the 2015 national disability and inclusion policy.
+Other sectoral strategies and plans include: - the 2021 durable solutions strategy and plan of action for refugees, internally displaced persons, returnees and host communities; - the 2017 comprehensive agriculture master plan and the irrigation development master plan; - the 2014 national social protection policy framework; - > the 2021 first national adaptation plan for climate change; - the 2015-2025 national environmental policy; - the 2016-2026 national health policy; - > the 2017-2022 general education strategic plan; - the 2020-2024 national home-grown school feeding strategy; and - the 2022-2027 Ministry of Child, Gender and Social Welfare strategic plan and; - > the 2015 national disability and inclusion policy.